NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Renamed Pyramid preset to Qbert.
 - Renamed Cage preset to Cage Rectangular.
 - Renamed Random preset to Random Noise.
-- Added new arena presets: Cage Ellipse, Ellipse, Hill, Pyramid, Random Gaps, Random Islands, and Random Pillars.
+- Added new arena presets:
+	- Cage Ellipse
+	- Ellipse
+	- Hill
+	- Pyramid
+	- Random Gaps
+	- Random Islands
+	- Random Pillars
 - Removed Default Flat preset, as it can now be created using the new Ellipse preset, or using the "Round heights" button.
 - Added wall thickness parameter to Cage Rectangular preset.
 - Added offset parameters to Qbert preset.